How to Start a Real Estate Business

 Choosing the right business structure is a crucial decision when starting a real estate business.
 The structure you select affects your liability, taxes, and the amount of paperwork your business must handle.
 It also impacts your ability to raise funds and manage operations.
 Here’s a brief overview of common business structures:

 • Limited Liability Company: Provides liability protection, meaning your personal assets are usually protected from business debts and legal actions.
 Offers tax flexibility, as profits can be taxed as personal income, avoiding double taxation.
-See Limited Liability Company definition.
+See limited liability company definition.

 • Sole Proprietorship: Easier and cheaper to set up, with minimal paperwork.
 However, there is no liability protection, so your personal assets are at risk if your business incurs debts or is sued.
 For more information please see: What is a Sole Proprietorship?

 • Partnership: Similar to a sole proprietorship but with two or more members sharing ownership.
 Each partner contributes to the business and shares in the profits and losses.
 Personal liability still applies.
-See partnership definition.
+See business partnership definition.

 • Corporation definition: Offer strong liability protection and the ability to raise money by selling stock.
 However, corporations are more complex to set up and maintain, involving more paperwork and being subject to double taxation, where profits are taxed at both the corporate and personal levels.